wp-plugins/sb-post-widget/readme.txt

 Please update SB Core before you upgrade SB Post Widget to new version.

 == Changelog ==

+= 1.0.9 =
+Stop using SB Plugins if current theme doesn't support.

 = 1.0.8 =
 * Tested up to WordPress 4.1 version.